 Director of Communications/Marketing

 (574) 386-8915 – cell

-Created more than a half-century ago at the recommendation of a U.S. Supreme Court justice, The National Judicial College remains the only educational institution in the country that teaches courtroom skills to judges of all types from all over the country, Indian Country and abroad.
+Created more than a half-century ago at the recommendation of a justice of the Supreme Court of the United States, The National Judicial College remains the only educational institution in the country that teaches courtroom skills to judges of all types from all over the country, Indian Country and abroad.
 The categories of judges served by this nonprofit and nonpartisan institution decide more than 95 percent of the cases in the United States.
 The College has been based in Reno, Nevada, since 1964 and offers hundreds of programs throughout the United States, abroad and online.

 “The hardest part of being a judge,” wrote Jackson, Wyoming, Circuit Court Judge Curt A. Haws, “is le...

 This piece originally appeared in the May 5, 2023, issue of The Judges Journal.
 We will be cour...